-On January 1, 2020, an estimated \$19.1 million in annual net sales were added to the KRIF Royalty Pool and the total number of restaurants in the KRIF Royalty Pool increased to 106.
-As a result of the contribution of the additional net sales to the KRIF Royalty Pool, KRL will receive 443,015 additional Exchangeable Keg Partnership Units, being 2.73% of the KRIF units on a fully diluted basis.
-On January 1, 2020, KRL received 80% of this entitlement, representing the equivalent of 354,412 KRIF units, being 2.20% of the KRIF units on a fully diluted basis.
-KRL will also receive a proportionate increase in monthly distributions from the Keg Partnership.
-Including the initial 354,412 portion of the KRIF Fund units described above, KRL will have the right to exchange its units in the capital of the Partnership for 4,762,336 KRIF units, representing 29.55% of the KRIF units on a fully diluted basis.
-The balance of the additional entitlement will be adjusted on December 25, 2020, to be effective January 1, 2021, once the actual sales performance of the new restaurants has been confirmed.
-If the Company were to receive 100% of the estimated Additional Entitlement for 2020, it would have the right to exchange its Partnership units for 4,850,939 Fund units, representing 29.94% of the KRIF units on a fully diluted basis.
+On January 1, 2021, an estimated \$12.2 million in annual net sales were added to the Royalty Pool.
+Two new restaurants that opened during the period from October 3, 2019 through October 2, 2020.
+Two permanently closed Keg restaurants with annual sales of \$4.9 million were removed from the Royalty Pool.
+The total number of restaurants in the Royalty Pool remained at 106.
+The pre-tax yield of the Fund units was determined to be 12.88% calculated using a weighted average unit price of \$8.27.
+As a result of the contribution of the additional net sales to the Royalty Pool, and assuming 100% of the estimated Additional Entitlement is received, KRL's Additional Entitlement will be equivalent to 252,471 Fund units, being 1.53% of the Fund units on a fully diluted basis.

+On January 1, 2021, KRL received 80% of this entitlement, representing the equivalent of 201,977 Fund units, being 1.23% of the Fund units on a fully diluted basis.
+KRL will also receive a proportionate increase in monthly distributions from the Partnership.
+Including the initial portion of the Additional Entitlement described above, KRL will effectively own the equivalent of 5,052,916 Fund units, representing 30.80% of the Fund units on a fully diluted basis.
+The balance of the additional entitlement will be adjusted on December 25, 2022 to be effective January 1, 2021, once the actual performance of the new restaurants has been confirmed.
+If KRL were to receive 100% of the estimated Additional Entitlement for 2021, KRL will effectively own the equivalent of 5,103,410 Fund units, representing 31.01% of the Fund units on a fully diluted basis.